sneaky-potato/goof/README.md

 10 1 +
 ```

-The code above pushes 10 and 1 to the stack, pop them, sums them up and then pushes the result on top of stack.
+The code above pushes 10 and 1 to the stack, `+` operator pops them, sums them up and then pushes the result (11) on top of stack.

 #### String